ungleich/cdist/cdist/conf/type/__consul_check/man.rst

 OPTIONAL PARAMETERS
 -------------------
+docker-container-id
+   the id of the docker container to run

+http
+   the url to check

+id
+   The id of this check.

 interval
-   the interval in which the script given with --script should be run
+   the interval in which the check should run

-script
-   the shell command to run every --interval

-ttl
-   how long a check is considered healthy without being updated through the HTTP interfave

-id
-   Defaults to --name

 name
    The name of this check.
 Defaults to __object_id